 The information in this chapter describes how to use GConf to manage user preferences.
+This chapter also describes how to use Configuration Editor.

 Introduction to GConf

 GConf simplifies the administration of preferences for GNOME Desktop users.
 GConf enables system administrators to do the following: